Naka-ku, Yokohama: History

 In the Edo period, the area of present-day Naka-ku was part of the tenryō territory in Musashi Province controlled directly by the Tokugawa shogunate, but administered through various hatamoto.
 Before 1667 much of the area in Naka-ku and Minami-ku was submerged and a part of a lagoon.
 In that year, a large scale reclamation project, the Yoshida Shinden was completed.
 During this period Naka-ku developed into a largely agricultural area compromised reclaimed paddy fields for rice production.
 In the Bakumatsu Period, the signing of the Kanagawa Treaty provided for the opening of treaty ports, and the area of what is now central Naka Ward was designated as open to foreign settlement in 1859.
 The Yokohama Cricket Club (now known as the Yokohama Country & Athletic Club) was established in 1868.
 Yokohama Chinatown was also established during this period.

 After the Meiji Restoration, the area was transferred to the new Kuraki District in Kanagawa Prefecture.
 Yokohama's wards were established on October 10, 1927, with this area becoming Naka Ward.
 The 1923 Great Kantō earthquake devastated downtown Yokohama.
 Yamashita Park was established in 1930 with landfill from the earthquake rubble.
 In December 1943, Minami Ward was separated from Naka Ward, which also gave up some territory to Kanagawa Ward and Hodogaya Ward.
 Nishi Ward was separated from Naka Ward in 1944.
-During World War II, the Yokohama Air Raid of May 29, 1945 left 14,157 people dead, injured, or missing.
-After the surrender of Japan, some 74% of the land, 90% of port area in Naka Ward was occupied by the American military.
-The last of this territory was not returned to Japan until March 31, 1982.